Quarry Compliance Committee Board Members

 Adam Wisniewski, P.E., PP

 The Quarry Compliance Committee was established by the Township Committee at their January 8, 2007 meeting.
-The purpose of the Quarry Compliance Committee is to facilitate communications and act as liaison between the Township Committee, the Planning Board and the licensed quarries that are operating within the township and to coordinate and enhance oversight of the quarries in their efforts to comply with the Quarry Ordinance.
+The purpose of the Quarry Compliance Committee is to facilitate communications and act as a liaison between the Township Committee, the Planning Board, and the licensed quarries that are operating within the township and to coordinate and enhance oversight of the quarries in their efforts to comply with the Quarry Ordinance.

 The Quarry Compliance Committee is comprised of four members: (1) Township Committee representative; (1) Planning Board representative; (1) citizen representative living within ½ mile radius of any quarrying operation located within the township; and (1) quarry representative from each of any of the licensed quarries within the township.
 Each member is appointed on an annual basis.
 If no citizen representative living within ½ mile radius of a quarry operation can be found to serve on this committee, the seat can then be filled by any interested citizen of the township.

 The Township Committee and citizen representatives are appointed by the Mayor.
 The Planning Board representative is appointed by the Planning Board Chair.
 The quarry representative(s) is appointed by the quarry operator(s).